jbmoe/YourProjectName/README.md

 - `stylecop.json`: This file is a configuration file for StyleCop, a tool that enforces a set of coding style and consistency rules.

+- `CHANGELOG.md`: This is a changelog template.
+Use if applicable or delete.

+- `LICENSE.txt`: Sample MIT license file.
+Use if applicable or delete.

 ## Getting Started

 To use this template, follow the steps below: